 The information in this section concerning the District's general fund finances is provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of and interest on the Bonds is payable from the general fund of the District.
-The Bonds are payable from the proceeds of an ad valorem tax required to be levied by the County in the boundaries of the former Elementary School District in an amount sufficient for the payment thereof.
+The Bonds are payable from the proceeds of an ad valorem tax required to be levied by the County in the District in an amount sufficient for the payment thereof.
 See "THE BONDS - Security and Sources of Payment" herein.